henrrich/jpagefactory/README.md

 ## Summary:

-JPageFactory is a set of Selenium Java `FindBy` annotations that eases the usage of Selenium page object pattern for automating Angular based web application.
+JPageFactory is a set of Selenium Java `FindBy` annotations that eases the usage of Selenium page factory pattern for automating Angular based web application.

 JPageFactory is implemented based on [JProtractor fork from sergueik](https://github.com/sergueik/jProtractor) and provides the following web elements locators as original Selenium `FindBy` annotations:
 * ID